suensummit/erjsTesting/README.md

-Etu Recommander/Insight:
-End-to-End Test
+ER End-to-End Test
 ===

-Welcome to Etu Insight!
+Welcome to Etu Recommander/Insight!
 This document will show you how to use `python + selenium + phantomjs` to simulating user behavior and verify the whole software functionality.

 - ## Enviorment Setup